khlam/debloat-samsung-android/README.md

 These commands will not disrupt Samsung Knox.
 These commands will **remove** the Galaxy Store (everything including themes) and Samsung Pay.

-# WARNING: DO NOT BLINDLY RUN THESE COMMANDS

 > ⚠️ Research each package before deleting it.
 Some apps have hidden dependencies.

 Removing or disabling `com.samsung.android.provider.filterprovider` **will cause the stock Samsung camera app to crash**.